 rm -rf ~/.cache/Slack

-For Flatpak installations, however, the --delete-data flag in the uninstall command already removes the sandboxed data directory.
+For Flatpak installations, the --delete-data flag in the uninstall command already handles the sandboxed data directory.

 Verify Removal

-After removal, verify Slack is no longer installed:
+After removal, confirm Slack is no longer on the system:

 which slack

-If successful, this command should return no output, confirming the Slack binary is no longer in your PATH.
+If successful, the command returns no output, confirming the Slack binary is no longer in your PATH.

 Conclusion